sadramoslehimilani/portfolio/memory-bank/activeContext.md

 ## Important Patterns & Preferences

 - Clean, modern design aesthetic with Inter font family
-- Smooth animations and transitions (hover effects on images)
+- Smooth animations and transitions (hover effects on images, GSAP typing animation)
 - Fast loading times as priority
 - Mobile-first responsive design with CSS Grid (desktop) and Flexbox (mobile)
 - Accessible markup and interactions (focus states, reduced motion support)
 - Professional color scheme and typography (Inter 300-700 weights)
+- GSAP for professional-grade animations (typing effect, future scroll triggers)
-- Minimal dependencies for reliability
+- Minimal dependencies for reliability (only GSAP added)
 - Semantic HTML structure with BEM-style class naming
 - CSS custom properties for maintainable styling
+- Animation accessibility with prefers-reduced-motion support

 ## Learnings & Project Insights

 - This project serves as both a portfolio and a demonstration of technical skills
 - Performance is critical for making a good first impression
-- Animations should enhance rather than distract from content (subtle hover effects work well)
+- Animations should enhance rather than distract from content (subtle hover effects and typing animation work well)
 - Mobile experience is as important as desktop experience (image stacking pattern works effectively)
 - The portfolio itself is a showcase of frontend development skills
 - Google Fonts (Inter) significantly improve typography and professional appearance
+- GSAP provides professional-grade animation capabilities with excellent performance
+- Typing animations create engaging first impressions when implemented thoughtfully
-- Accessibility features should be built-in from the start, not added later
+- Accessibility features should be built-in from the start, not added later (prefers-reduced-motion is crucial)
-- User feedback is valuable for design refinements (box shadow removal improved visual clarity)
+- User feedback is valuable for design refinements (black/bold styling for name improved readability)
 - Local development server is essential for real-time testing and validation
+- Animation timing and character styling require careful consideration for optimal user experience
+- GSAP timeline management allows for complex animation sequences with precise control